 - This can be a risky plan since the market typically prices in dividends.
 This pricing often results in a decrease in share prices equivalent to approximately the amount of the dividend.

 The Basics of Dividends

-Dividends are payments by corporations to their shareholders.
-These payments, usually made on a quarterly basis, can be in the form of cash or shares of stock.
-When a corporation is profitable, it can either retain earnings to reinvest in the corporation or it can share profits with the owners (the shareholders, aka the investors) in the form of dividends.
+Dividends are payments by firms to their shareholders.
+These payments, often made each quarter, can be in the form of cash or shares of stock.
+When a firm makes a profit, it can either retain earnings to reinvest in the firm or share the profits with the shareholders in the form of dividends.

-Investors often have the option of receiving the dividends in their brokerage accounts as cash payment (for income objectives) or to reinvest and buy more shares of the security (for growth objectives).
+Owners often have the option of having the payments put into their brokerage accounts as a cash payment (for income reasons) or to reinvest and buy more shares of the stock (for growth reasons).

 Dividend Dates Explained

-- The Record Date is the date after which new buyers of the shares will not qualify for the pending dividend payments.
-Remember, this date is a formality because an investor must buy shares prior to the Ex-Dividend Date to own them buy the Record Date because of the 'T + 3' settlement period.
-What investors need to know is that if you sell a shares just one day before the Record Date, you won't receive the dividend (although your new shares may drop in price, depending upon your timing).
+- The record date: The record date is the date after which new buyers of the shares will not qualify for the pending dividend payments.
+Note that this date is a formality because an investor must buy shares prior to the ex-dividend date to own them by the record date because of the "T + 3" period.
+What owners need to know is that if they sell shares just one day before the record date, they won't receive the payment.
+Their new shares may drop in price, but this depends on the timing.

-- The Payment Date is the date that the dividends are actually paid in the form of checks or credited to shareholders investment accounts.
+- The payment date: The payment date is the date that the payments are often made in the form of checks or money credited to shareholders' accounts.

 What Happens to the Stock Price on the Ex-Dividend Date